Husavik whale watching with North Sailing

 Seeing a whale

-Eventually, we did spot a whale: a humpbacked whale.
+Eventually, we did spot a whale: a humpback whale.
 It was a distance away, and the misty rain didn’t help us see it.
 Nor did the choppy water make it easy to photograph it.

 Sure enough, as we’d been warned, it dove deep.
 We waited and watched and, eventually, we saw it again.
 This happened a few times, and the ship’s crew made a valiant effort to keep us near to where it might come up again.